 If you get all the way to the outlook, that’s one of three places where there’s much shade on the trail.
 That means lather up on sunscreen because Colorado sun doesn’t eff around.
 I would suggest also wearing a hat as my fivehead narrowly avoided sunburn, even with sweatproof sunscreen.
 Bring sunglasses to complete the trifecta.

-There are two places where you have to cross a small stream, which as you may have guessed or the only other two spots of shade on the trail.
+There are two places where you have to cross a small stream, which as you may have guessed are the only other two spots of shade on the trail.
 If you have waterproof hiking boots, you’re all set.
 If you don’t, you’ll still be fine since there are rocks to use at the larger crossing and you can (theoretically) jump across the smaller one.
 If you don’t stick the landing (guilty), it’s hot and dry enough out there that your feet will dry quickly anyway.

 The views from the Red Rock trail are, unsurprisingly, mostly of red rock outcroppings.
 You can see Red Rocks the proper noun as well as Dinosaur Ridge just across the highway.
 While it’s not panoramic mountain views, it does the trick if you want a scenic, easy, and close-to-home hike or run.

 For the most part, the trails are very well-maintained and not difficult.
 There are a few more technical spots that get rocky, but nothing extreme.
 I’d only be careful if you’re trail running – there are a few spots that could give you a nice sprained ankle if you’re moving that quickly.
 Like I said before, Matthews Winters is relatively flat, so it’s a great place for beginner trail runners as well as hikers.

 You likely won’t be alone on the trail and you will have to share with mountain bikers and horses.
 There are more of the former and I was pleasantly surprised at the lack of horse poop on the trail.
 Both parties have the right of way, so be careful stepping off the trail.